Costa Blanca, Espagne

 · Roman Guirao

-Valencia speaks Castilian - and Valencian, the region's own language.
-Between false friends, bilingual signs and the pidgin you improvise, a newcomer's linguistic journey.
+The Costa Blanca speaks Castilian - and Valencian, the region's own language, strong in the Marina Alta.
+Between false friends and the pidgin you improvise, a newcomer's linguistic journey.

 You arrive with your schoolroom Spanish and a comfortable certainty: you'll muddle through.
-And then you discover that in Valencia there isn't one language, but two.
+And then you discover that on the Costa Blanca there isn't one language, but two.
 Welcome to the linguistic deep end.

 Valencian, the language of this place